 - Maximum debt-to-income (DTI) ratio of 36 percent

-But if an applicant falls short in one area, the loan might still be approved based on the strength of certain factors, including:
+If an applicant falls short in one area, the loan might still be approved based on the strength of other factors, such as:

 - LTV ratio

 - Type of property and how many units it has

 - Financial reserves

 So, if you had a higher DTI — say 40 percent — you might get approved for a mortgage as long as you have a better credit score.
 If your LTV ratio was lower than 95 percent, you might be able to get mortgage approval even with a lower credit score, like 620.